JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

 # service dccifd start
 ```

-Configure and enable two new `redis` instances dedicated to `rspamd`, including one specifically for the Bayes classifier:
+Configure and enable three new `redis` instances dedicated to `rspamd`, including two specifically for a couple of Bayes classifiers (one for global statistics, and another one for per user statistics):

 ```
 # cd /var/db/redis